Featured image of post Setting Up a docker-mailserver

 SSL_KEY_PATH=/certs/cert.key

-Using Caddy to Maintain TLS Certificates1
+Using Caddy to Obtain and Maintain TLS Certificates Automatically1

 1